 M1 Finance also has a checking account feature called M1 Spend.
-With a M1 Spend checking account you will be eligible to earn cash back and an attractive interest rate on your balance.
+With an M1 Spend checking account, you will be eligible to earn cash back and an attractive interest rate on your balance.

 As we mentioned above, M1 Finance offers a checking account so you have access to all of your finances in one easy place.

 The account comes with a higher than average APY and generous cash-back on all purchases through the M1 Visa debit card.